lady-h-world/My_Garden/reading_pages/Rainbow_Moss/rainbow_moss.md

 <img align="left" src="https://github.com/lady-h-world/My_Garden/blob/main/images/Rainbow_Moss_images/rainbow_moss.png" width="300" height="410" />
 <p>&nbsp;</p>

-"Moss flowers are small as grains, but they open out as peonies."
+A Chinese poem once wrote, "Moss flowers are small as grains, but they open out as peonies."

-You must have noticed some colorful stones lying in the grass, as well as their above rainbow light?!
-These stones are covered with rainbow moss, a kind of plant nourished by magical power.
-After Lady H. brought in more and more treasures to the garden, these tiny flowers were attracted by the super power here.
+Surely, you must have observed the vibrant stones scattered in the grass, complemented by the radiant rainbow above them, right?
+These stones are adorned with rainbow moss, a magical plant thriving in enchanting energy.
+As Lady H. continuing bring in more creatures to the garden, these delicate flowers were drawn to the extraordinary power emanated from this garden.

-These tiny flowers will breath out glowing bubbles, which often fly up 7 ~ 10 centermeters higher and form a rainbow.
-If the rainbow has brighter color, it means the moss flowers are happier, also means they are fed with stronger power.
+These petite flowers emit luminous bubbles that often ascend 7 to 10 centimeters higher, creating a rainbow effect.
+A more vibrant rainbow signifies moss flowers are nourished by stronger magical energy.

-Even though each flower is too tiny to be seen through naked eyes, they still produce sprouts for your collection!
-And in fact, these sprouts are simple and useful!
+While these flowers may be too minuscule to be observed with the naked eye, they still produce sprouts for your collection!
+Similar to flower, the corresponding data science skills are simple but useful!

 </p>
 <p>&nbsp;</p>